King-Cat Comics

 King-Cat Comics and Stories is a long-running, photocopied mini-comic series, authored and self-published by John Porcellino.
-It is among the longest continually-published mini comics in existence.
+The series has been published since 1989.

 Publication history

 Porcellino (publishing under the moniker Spit and a Half) began producing King-Cat in 1989.
 (The title of King-Cat comes from the Beat poem "Sometime During Eternity", by Lawrence Ferlinghetti, which Porcellino reprinted in an issue.
 In the poem, Jesus Christ is referred to as the "king cat".)

-Content-wise, King-Cat has evolved considerably over the years: through the mid-1990s, Porcellino's stories were much more angry and humorous, with a punk rock sensibility.
-A popular, ongoing feature was "Trail Watch", where Porcellino affectionately criticized the various drawing and story peculiarities in the syndicated Mark Trail comic strip.
+Content-wise, King-Cat has evolved considerably over the years: through the mid-1990s,Early issues featured themes associated with punk rock and included a mix of aggressive and comedic stories.
+A popular, ongoing feature was "Trail Watch", where Porcellino criticized the drawing and story elements in the syndicated Mark Trail comic strip.
 Porcellino also did an entire issue chronicling his (fictional) romantic relationship with Madonna, and did a series of strips following the adventures of "Racky Racoon", a slacker-ish animal who works at a series of dead-end jobs and likes to get drunk.
-But mixed in with these stories there were always quieter, melancholy or philosophical stories, and as the years went on these stories increasingly took over the book.
-(Porcellino developed a strong interest in zen, and he began creating very zen-like stories reflecting on the transient nature of life and sometimes recounting tales of various zen masters or illustrating ancient zen koans.)
-These stories alienated Porcellino's old fans who had enjoyed the humorous elements of his work, but they won him a new audience.
+Later issues shifted focus toward philosophical themes and reflections on the nature of life.
+Porcellino's later work includes adaptations of Zen koans and stories regarding the transient nature of life.
+The change in thematic focus coincided with a shift in the publication's readership.

 King-Cat's letter column is titled "Catcalls".

 As of February 2022, Porcellino had published 81 issues of King-Cat (an average of three issues per year).